ruzaro/RandomClipPlayer/readme.md

 ## II.
 Preparing files

 1. Now, download the `clipPlayer.zip` file from [here](https://github.com/ruzaro/RandomClipPlayer/releases/latest).
 Extract it somewhere accessible.
 2. Create the `config.txt` file.
-It needs to be located next to other files.
+It needs to be located next to the other files.
-3. Open the `configuratior.html` file in Your browser.
+3. Open the `configurator.html` file in your browser.
 It can be used to fill the `config.txt` file.
 You can also fill it manually based on the data below.

 ## III.
 Adding player to OBS